Rank 2 local systems and abelian varieties: Lefschetz Theorems I

 \begin{proof} We have a commutative square

 where the vertical arrow on the right is injective with torsion cokernel by Lemma \ref{Lemma:lefschetz_hom_BT}.
-Now, $QPol(\mathcal{G}|_{D})$ are those isogenies in $\text{Hom}_{D}(\mathcal{G}|_{D},\mathcal{G}|_{D}^{t})$ that are anti-symmetric, i.e. those $\phi_{D}$ such that $\phi_{D}^{t}=-\phi_{D}$.
-Given $\phi_{D}\in QPol(\mathcal{G}|_{D})$, we know there exists an $n\geq0$ such that $p^{n}\phi_{D}$ is the image a unique $\psi\in\text{Hom}_{U}(\mathcal{G}_{U},\mathcal{G}_{U}^{t})$; to prove the corollary we must check that $\psi$ is an isogeny and anti-symmetric on all of $U$.
+Now, $QPol(\calG_C)$ are those isogenies in $\Hom_{C}(\calG_C,\calG_{C}^{t})$ that are anti-symmetric, i.e. those $\phi_{C}$ such that $\phi_{C}^{t}=-\phi_{C}$.
+Given $\phi_{C}\in QPol(\calG_{C})$, we know there exists an $n\geq0$ such that $p^{n}\phi_{C}$ is the image a unique $\psi\in\Hom_{U}(\calG_U,\calG_{U}^{t})$; to prove the corollary we must check that $\psi$ is an isogeny and anti-symmetric on all of $U$.

-First of all, we remark that the ``transpose'' map commutes with the vertical right hand arrow, ``restriction to $D$''.
-As the vertical right hand arrow is injective, the skew-symmetry of $p^{n}\phi_{D}$ implies that $\psi$ is automatically skew-symmetric.
-Moreover, $\psi$ is an isogeny on $D$; hence $\psi$ is an isogeny on a Zariski open set $U'\subset U$ by the paragraph after \cite[3.3.9]{chai2014complex}.
-(All that is needed is that $\psi$ is an isogeny at a single point $u\in U$.)
-By a theorem of de Jong \cite[1.2]{de1998homomorphisms}, $\psi$ is an isogeny everywhere because $U$ is integral and normal (see \cite[3.3.10]{chai2014complex} for a thorough discussion of these issues). \end{proof} \begin{cor} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$ with $\dim X\geq2$, let $D\subset U$ be a smooth, very ample divisor of $X$, and let $D\subset U$ be a Zariski neighborhood of $D$.
-Let $A_{D}\rightarrow D$ be an abelian scheme and let $\mathcal{G}_{U}$ be a BT group on $U$ such that $\mathcal{G}_{D}\cong A_{D}[p^{\infty}]$ as BT groups on $D$.
-Then there exists a \textbf{polarizable} formal abelian scheme $\hat{A}$ over the formal scheme $X_{/D}$ such that $\hat{A}[p^{\infty}]\cong\mathcal{G}|_{X_{/D}}$.
+First of all, we remark that the transpose map commutes with the vertical right hand arrow, namely the restriction to $C$.
+As the vertical right hand arrow is injective, the skew-symmetry of $p^{n}\phi_{C}$ implies that $\psi$ is automatically skew-symmetric.
+The set of points where $\psi$ is an isogeny is open by \cite[3.3.8]{chai2014complex} and closed by the discussion after \cite[3.3.10]{chai2014complex}.
+Therefore $\psi$ is a quasi-polarization, as desired. \end{proof} \begin{cor} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$, let $C\subset X$ be a smooth curve that is the complete intersection of smooth, ample divisors of $X$, and let $U\supset C$ be a Zariski open set of $X$.
+Let $A_{C}\rightarrow C$ be an abelian scheme and let $\calG_{U}$ be a BT group on $U$ such that $\calG_{C}\cong A_{C}[p^{\infty}]$ as BT groups on $C$.
+Then there exists a polarizable formal abelian scheme $\hat{A}$ over the formal scheme $X_{/C}$ such that $\hat{A}[p^{\infty}]\cong\calG|_{X_{/D}}$.
 The formal abelian scheme $\hat{A}$ is (uniquely) algebraizable. \end{cor}